onlexnet/sin-net-reports/uservice-webapi/main/README.md

 ## Dev notes:

 - we use @Id for non-string elements.
-It is against specification
+It is non-compliant with GraphQL specification.
+- generated schema will be stored in target/generated/ https://quarkus.io/blog/experimental_graphql/#build-tools